Child Labor and Forced Labor Reports

 Minimal Advancement – Efforts Made but Continued Law that Delayed Advancement

-In 2023, Mauritania made minimal advancement in efforts to eliminate the worst forms of child labor.
-The government enacted the National Action Plan for the Elimination of Child Labor for 2023–2027, which aims to mainstream the implementation of existing legal frameworks and establish institutional mechanisms to address child labor.
-The government also held a series of trainings for both labor inspectors and local communities about its hazardous work list.
-However, despite new initiatives to address child labor, Mauritania is assessed as having made only minimal advancement because its Civil Status Code requires a copy of the biological parents’ marriage license for children to obtain a birth certificate.
-As a result, children born out of wedlock and many Haratine and Sub-Saharan ethnic minority children, including those of slave descent, have been prevented from being registered at birth.
-Because birth certificates are required for enrollment in secondary school in Mauritania, children as young as age 12 cannot access education, making them more vulnerable to the worst forms of child labor.
+In 2024, Mauritania made minimal advancement in efforts to eliminate the worst forms of child labor.
+The government approved the National Action Plan to Combat Trafficking in Persons for 2024–2026, which aims to improve its ability to hold perpetrators accountable and strengthen victim identification, protection, and assistance.
+Following training of law enforcement officials on a new national referral mechanism for victims of trafficking, police in Nouakchott West identified eight Malian girls who had been subjected to forced domestic work and referred them to the appropriate services.
+The government also expanded the Tekavoul cash transfer program providing direct assistance to over 140,000 vulnerable families whose children are at risk of engaging in child labor and significantly increased the cash transfer amount.
+However, despite new initiatives to address child labor, Mauritania is assessed as having made only minimal advancement because its Civil Status Code requires a copy of the biological parents' marriage license for children to obtain a birth certificate.
+As a result, children born out of wedlock and many Haratine and sub-Saharan children, including those of slave descent, have been unable to be registered at birth.
 Research is also needed on the prevalence of child labor in the country, and social programs are insufficient to adequately address the extent of the problem.
 In addition, the government did not publish comprehensive information about its labor law enforcement efforts.